 Be mindful of what goes down the drain.
 Avoid flushing items that bacteria cannot digest, including wipes (even those labeled "flushable"), feminine hygiene products, cooking grease, and coffee grounds.
 These materials accumulate as inert sludge that no amount of bacterial activity can break down.

 Your septic tank was designed to be a self-sustaining biological system.
 By understanding the science and supporting the organisms that make it work, you can keep it functioning as intended for years to come.
+If you want the practical version after the science, pair this article with how Maintane works and the step-by-step dosing guide.

 Give your septic system the bacteria it needs